Typeface anatomy: Naming convention

+Other type designers and publishers might use different naming schemes.
+For instance, the smaller optical size of Helvetica Now is labelled "Micro", while the display variant of Hoefler Text is called "Titling".
+Another example is Times, whose variants are labelled by their intended point sizes, such as Times Ten, Times Eighteen, and Times New Roman Seven.

+Variable fonts typically do not use any naming scheme, because the inclusion of an adjustable optical size axis means optical sizes are not released as separate products.

 Metal type era

 Example of paragraph set in different typefaces using the common line, named American Lining System in this promotional material published in 1903.

 During the late metal type period, many fonts (particularly in American typefounding) were issued to "common line".
 This meant that they were made to standardised proportions, so that fonts of different typefaces could be mixed with no difficulty.
 This made it possible to mix typefaces from completely different genres such as sans-serifs and serifs and have the cap height, baseline and linespacing match perfectly, something not possible with most computer fonts.
 It even allowed mixing of different sizes of type with a consistent baseline.
 It however had the disadvantage of often forcing typefaces to be issued with cropped descenders compared to historical typefaces, to allow tight linespacing.
 A "script line" or "art line" was used for more delicate fonts with long descenders.
 Titling capitals, meanwhile, were issued taking up the whole space of the metal type area, with no room for descenders.